Table of Contents

 Again, multiple flavours of binary images may be built from the featureset

-architecture has a number of
+tree.
+For example, the amd64 architecture has a number of

-different flavours, such as 686
+different flavours, such as amd64 and

-, built from the common Debian kernel source.
+cloud-amd64, built from the common Debian kernel source.
 It

-featureset.
+also contains the rt featureset.
 The source tree for

 building the kernels for each of these featuresets is obtained by applying